Current Affairs-Topics

 Community Impact and Local Leadership

-Miyan Hussain, Sarpanch of Dhordo, credits the village’s transformation to proactive leadership at both central and state levels.
-The initiative has improved quality of life by reducing household expenses and providing a sense of pride.
+Miyan Hussain, Sarpanch of Dhordo, credits the village’s transformation to proactive leadership at both the central and state levels.
+The initiative has improved the quality of life by reducing household expenses and providing a sense of pride.

 This example highlights the benefits of solar villages in rural Gujarat, showing how villages in Gujarat are using solar power to empower local communities and enhance economic opportunities.
 Dhordo now serves as a shining example of a solar village in Gujarat.